 Careers and Training in Social and Therapeutic Horticulture

 Unlike other behavioural interventions such as occupational therapy or speech and language therapy, there is no College or professional register of horticultural therapy practitioners.
-This means that people find many different routes to career in STH.
-Because of the diversity of STH provision in the UK, there is no one course or combination of skills that will cover everyone's needs.
+This means that people find many different routes to career in STH and because of the diversity of STH provision in the UK, there is no one course or combination of skills that will cover everyone's needs.
 Each job or project will place a different emphasis on a combination of different skills.

-That said, Thrive's Award in STH - has become the most accessible and widely recognised qualification available for professionals and practitioners in green care settings.
+That said, Thrive's extended learning opportunity Award in STH Programme Development - is available for professionals and practitioners in green care settings.

 In addition to, or alongside a formal qualification, it is useful to gain some experience, perhaps as a volunteer at a social and therapeutic horticulture project.